speedcom/speedcom.github.io/_posts/2017-07-04-justindb-multi-datacenter-replication.markdown

 4. Secondary cluster gets replicated message and save all replicas itself.

 Requirements:
 Its obvious that to enable replication between clusters it requires additional configuration (we need to set up address of secondary cluster node to particular node from primary one).
-It is important to note that both clusters must have certain attributes in common (have the same ring size).
+It is important to note that both clusters must have certain attributes in common (have the same [ring][justindb-ring] size).

 ## Provisioned clusters

+![][e24cloud-justindb-cluster]
+![][scaleway-justindb-cluster]

+*Deployed JustinDB clusters with the same configuration/size (3 nodes + etcd service discovery).
+On the left - e24cloud, on the right - Scaleway.*

 [justindb-next-competition]: http://speedcom.github.io/dsp2017/2017/05/20/justindb-next-competition.html
 [contest-with-cloud]: https://chmurowisko.pl/konkurs-z-chmura